Dresden Airport: Development after German reunification

 After German reunification, the airport was expanded and flights to western European capitals were added.
 Traffic increased sevenfold during the first half of the 1990s and a second terminal was opened in 1995.

 In 2001 the current terminal was added.
 It was rebuilt from a hangar formerly used as an assembly hall by the aircraft industry.

 In 2008, 1,860,364 passengers passed through the airport, an increase of 0.3% over the previous year and a record for the airport.
 In the same year, there were 36,968 takeoffs and landings, an increase of 2.3% over the previous year.
 The airport rebranded itself as "Dresden International" in September of the same year.

 In February 2015, Etihad Regional terminated of all their Dresden operations (which had commenced only two years earlier) due to changes to their strategy.
 All three existing routes were shut down, while two planned routes were never started.
 In June 2015, CityJet announced the termination of their route from London City Airport to Dresden after two years, citing low demand.
 After the demise of Germania in early 2019, Sundair announced they would base aircraft in Dresden and fly to several former Germania leisure destinations.

+In October 2024 Ryanair announced the termination of all routes at three German airports including Dresden, citing high operational costs.